kartik7310/VoiceSaathi/README.md

 ---

-## 🧐 What is VoiceSaathi?
+##  What is VoiceSaathi?

-**VoiceSaathi** is a cutting-edge, AI-driven mock interview platform designed to help job seekers master their interview skills.
+**VoiceSaathi** is a cutting-edge, AI-driven mock interview platform designed to help students master their interview skills.
 It provides a realistic, low-pressure environment where candidates can practice technical and behavioral interviews using **real-time voice AI**.

 Unlike traditional platforms that rely on text-based chat, VoiceSaathi simulates a real human conversation, allowing you to speak, listen, and react just as you would in a real interview.